quiverjs/doc-old/README.md

   - **You want to write better code**

-  Quiver at its bare minimal is a collection of design patterns for writing scalable and modular applications.
+  Quiver is at its bare minimal a collection of design patterns for writing scalable and modular applications.
 It is at about the same level as object-oriented programming and act as an alternative to classical OOP patterns.
+You may even learn from Quiver and apply its design patterns to other programming languages that support higher order functions.

-  - **You want total control of how your application behave**
+  - **You prefer the power and expressiveness of frameworks, but also want total control of how your application behave**

   Quiver have minimal opinion on how application-specific code should be written.
 For instance it does not say how you should define you data models or which templating language you should use.
-With Quiver you can write applications that suit your exact needs.
+With Quiver you can write very few lines of code by reusing quiver components contributed by others.
+At the same time you can have full control of your application behavior by simply re-arranging the quiver component graphs.

   - **You want to build frameworks or platforms that are more interoperable with other projects**